LoneWolfHT/grenades/api.md

 			-- <name> the name of the player that threw the grenade end,
-		placeable = false, -- Optional, default is false timeout = 5, -- Optional, default is 5
-		particle = { -- Adds particles in the grenade's trail image = "grenades_smoke.png", -- The particle's image
+		placeable = false, -- Optional, default is false clock = 3, -- Optional, controls how long until grenade detonates.
+Default is 3 particle = { -- Adds particles in the grenade's trail image = "grenades_smoke.png", -- The particle's image
 		    life = 1, -- How long (seconds) it takes for the particle to disappear